-Sarah has been teaching elementary art for 11 years and currently teaches in the Wentzville School District.
+Sarah has been teaching elementary art for 11 years and currently teaches in the Washington School District.
 She earned her undergraduate degree from Southern Illinois University Carbondale and has a Master of Mental Health Practices in Schools from University of Missouri Columbia.
 Sarah enjoys all types of art forms and teaches private and group lessons, as well as directs art parties for both kids and adults.
-Sarah and her husband Brendan Bayless, a glass artist, live in Marthasville with their two young children.
+Sarah and her husband Brennan Bayless, a glass artist, live in Marthasville with their two young children.

 "I am an artist and an art teacher at Lafayette High School in the Rockwood School District.
 Art is my life long passion.
 I love to look at it; I love to create it and to teach it.
 I have been working with 2D and 3D design over 20 years and love to explore different ways of visual expression and experiment with various art media."

 Chris Donaldson, educator and education consultant, thrives on empowering learners of all ages and promoting STEM education (Science, Technology, Engineering, and Math).
 He has ten years of industry experience in developing training and has been teaching in public schools since 2007.
-Donaldson currently teaches Engineering and Industrial Technology in the Fort Zumwalt School District in St. Louis, MO.
+Donaldson currently teaches Engineering and Industrial Technology in the Parkway School District in St. Louis, MO.
 Donaldson holds a B.A. in Education from Murray State University, and he is earning a M.Ed. in Science Education with a NASA Endeavor STEM Certificate through Northeastern State University.
 More than anything, Donaldson enjoys fostering creativity and innovation and growing learners’ design and problem solving skills.